Modular resurgence, $q$-Pochhammer symbols, and quantum operators from mirror curves: Introduction

-We denote by $\varphi_{m,n}(\hbar)$ and $\psi_{m,n}(\hbar^{-1})$ the formal power series at weak and strong coupling, respectively.
+We denote by $\varphi_{m,n}(\hbar)$ and $\psi_{m,n}(\hbar^{-1})$ the formal power series of $\log \mathrm{Tr}(\rho_{m,n})$ at weak and strong coupling, respectively.
 These are simple resurgent Gevrey-1 asymptotic series whose Borel transform reproduces the same pattern observed for the individual $q$-Pochhammer symbol---namely, a tower of simple poles along the imaginary axis.
 The Stokes constants $\{S_\ell^{m,n}\}$ and $\{R_\ell^{m,n}\}$, $\ell \in \IZ_{\ne 0}$, are divisor sum functions and their generating functions $f_0^{m,n}, f_\infty^{m,n}: \IC\setminus\IR \to \IC$ are again expressible as finite sums of $q$-Pochhammer symbols.
 As in the case of $\frakf$ and $\frakg$, the quantum modularity of $f_0^{m,n}$ and $f_\infty^{m,n}$ is a straightforward consequence of Theorem~\ref{thm:main-qm}.
 However, a second remarkable statement follows.
-Namely, each of the generating functions is identified with the discontinuity of the asymptotic expansion of the other in the appropriate limit and uniquely determines the asymptotic expansion in the dual regime.
+Namely, each of the generating functions is identified with the discontinuity of the asymptotic expansion of the other in the appropriate limit and uniquely determines the asymptotic expansion in the dual regime. \begin{theorem}[Thm.~\ref{thm:strong-weak}] For every $m,n \in \IZ_{>0}$, the generating functions $f_0^{m,n}$ and $f_\infty^{m,n}$ of the Stokes constants of $\log {\rm Tr}(\rho_{m,n})$ at weak and strong coupling are related by a weaker (yet, still exact) version of the strong-weak resurgent symmetry of~\cite{FR1phys}. \end{theorem} Moreover, and differently from the case of the single $q$-Pochhammer symbol, the median resummation is effective in reconstructing the $q$-series $f_0^{m,n}$ and $f_\infty^{m,n}$ from their asymptotics.\footnote{Proofs of both Conjectures~\ref{conj:main1b} and~\ref{conj:median-Proj-intro-finf} would follow from a proof of the summability of the $q$-Pochhammer symbol $g_{k,N}$ as presented in Conjecture~\ref{conj:summability-g-kN}. } \begin{theorem}[Thm.~\ref{thm:disc-med-0}] The generating function $f_0^{m,n}: \IH \to \IC$ (respectively, $f_0^{m,n}: \IH_- \to \IC$) agrees with the median resummation of its asymptotic expansion in the limit $y \to 0$ with $\Im(y)>0$ (respectively, $\Im(y)<0$). \end{theorem} \begin{conjecture}[Thm.~\ref{thm:disc-med-inf}] The generating function $f_\infty^{m,n}: \IH \to \IC$ (respectively, $f_\infty^{m,n}: \IH_- \to \IC$) agrees with the median resummation of its asymptotic expansion in the limit $y \to 0$ with $\Im(y)>0$ (respectively, $\Im(y)<0$). \end{conjecture} We observe that, for $N>4$, the sequences of Stokes constants $\{S_\ell^{m,n}\}$ and $\{R_\ell^{m,n}\}$ are not necessarily multiplicative and thus do not define $L$-functions.
+As a consequence, the asymptotic series $\varphi_{m,n}(\hbar)$ and $\psi_{m,n}(\hbar^{-1})$ are not generally modular resurgent.
+Yet, the full-fledged, number-theoretic symmetry of~\cite{FR1maths, FR1phys} is realized when $N=3$ and $N=4$ (\emph{i.e.}, for local $\IP^2$ and $\IP^{1,2}$, $\IP^{2,1}$) as the generating functions $f_0^{m,n}, f_\infty^{m,n}$ reduce to the weighted sums $\frakf, \frakg$ in Eq.~\eqref{eq:fg-intro} for the unique primitive Dirichlet characters of modulus $3$ and $4$, respectively.